 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed and this will be classified as anonymous data.
 Some examples of personal information include: name, location data (e.g. IP address), telephone number.

 Personal information relating to special categories of data, including race, ethnic origin, politics, religion, trade union membership, genetics, biometrics (where used for ID purposes), health, sex life or sexual orientation will be classified as ‘sensitive personal data’.
 The law imposes higher standards of protection on those who process special category data as it is more sensitive.

 We receive personal information about you that you give to us, from sources such as those included in Section 1.
 We only collect personal information which we need and that is relevant for the purposes for which we intend to use it.
 Outlined below are the points of data collection, the data we collect and why we collect this data.

 3.1 Personal information that you give to us

 We collect the following information if you choose to give it to us for example, when you contact us following a purchase of one of our products from a third-party store or via a contact form on one of our websites:

 the opinions and other information you provide when responding to customer surveys and/ or questionnaires;

 any information you include in correspondence with us or in forms you submit to us when using our website, apps or social media pages;

 any information you provide to us via telephone, email, letter or fax;

-any additional sensitive personal data that you choose to share with us, for example when contacting us in relation to usage of a Diomed Group product we manufacture or sell via our website;
+any additional sensitive personal data that you choose to share with us, for example when contacting us in relation to usage of a Diomed Group product we manufacture or sell via Third Party websites;

 in respect of qualified healthcare professionals only, any information you include in correspondence you send to us in forms or if you return a Reply Paid Card to us;